+(Rs.in Mn)

-0 111 /1 111 (Amount in Rs.
-Mn) Qualitative Disclosure 1.
-The general qualitative disclosure requirement (Para 2 risk, including: .1 of this annex) with respect to equity Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; and Investments in Equity by Treasury are driven by different motives.
+Qualitative Disclosure 1.
+The general qualitative disclosure requirement (Para 2.1 of this annex) with respect 1 risk, including: Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; and Investments in Equity by Treasury are driven by different motives.
 All equity investments made in Associates, Subsidiaries, Joint Venture and RRBs are classified in HTM category as such investments are made with a primary intention to hold them till maturity.
 Apart from these, Treasury also make strategic investments in equities of various companies which are booked in AFS category as such investments are not churned frequently.
-There are also cases of loan assets converted into equities of the borrower companies which are classified in AFS category. per RBI guidelines, investments are kept outside the purview of all prudential limits.
+There are also cases of loan assets converted into equities of the borrower companies which are classified in AFS category.
+As per RBI guidelines, such investments are kept outside the purview of all prudential limits.
 Investments in equity made with an objective of capital gains are booked under HFT category and are subject to stop loss limit as prescribed in the Board approved Investment Policy.
 All equity investments in AFS and HFT are subject to Marking to Market (MTM).
 Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
 This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices.

-For valuation and accounting of equity holdings, Treasury is guided by Board approved Investment Policy along with the RBI guidelines as laid down in Master circular-

-'Prudential Norms for classification, valuation and operation investments portfolio by Banks'.
-In accordance with these guidelines, investments in equity holding in the banking book need not be marked to market and are carried at acquisition cost.-Any-diminution, other than temporary, in the value of equity investments is provided for.
-Any loss on sale of investments in HTM category is recognized in the profit and loss account.
+For valuation and accounting of equity holdings, Treasury is guided by Board approved Investment Policy along with the RBI guidelines as laid down in Master circular- 'Prudential Norms for classification, valuation and operation of investments portfolio by Banks'.
+In accordance with these guidelines, investments in equity holding in the T I BA WK Os banking book need not be marked to market and are carried at acquisition cost.
+Any diminution, other than temporary, in the value of equity investments is provided for.
+Any loss on sale of investments in HTM

+category is recognized in the profit and loss account.
 Any profit on sale of investments under HTM category is recognized first in the profit and loss account and is then appropriated to capital reserve, net of taxes and statutory reserve.
 Brokerage, commission, securities transaction tax, etc. paid on acquisition of equity investments are included in cost.
 Treasury maintains trade date accounting policy for recognising equity investments.

+Quantitative Disclosures

+1. Value disclosed in the balance sheet of investments, as well as the fair value of those investments; for quoted securities, a comparison to publicly quoted share values where the share price is materially different from fair value

+Book value of investment

+Value as per Balance sheet

+2. The types and nature of investments, including the amount that can be classified as:

+Publicly traded;

+Privately held

-Quantitative Disclosures 1. well as the fair value of those investments; for quoted securities, a comparison to publicly quoted share values where the share price is materially different from fair value Book value of investment 23,707.96 Value as per Balance sheet 23,505.92 2.
-The types and nature of investments, including the amount that can be classified as: 20,000.92 Publicly traded; Privately held 23,505.92 3.
-The cumulative realized gains (losses) arising from 20,000.32 sales and liquidations in the reporting period.
-4. Total unrealized gains (losses)13 5.
-Total latent revaluation gains (losses)14 6.
-Any amounts of the above included in Tier 1 and/or Tier 2 capital.
-7. Capital requirements broken down by appropriate equity groupings, consistent with the bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition or grandfathering provisions regarding regulatory capital requirements
+3. The cumulative realized gains (losses) arising from sales and liquidations in the reporting period.

+4. Total unrealized gains (losses)13

+5. Total latent revaluation gains (losses)14

+6. Any amounts of the above included in Tier 1 and/or Tier 2 capital.

+7. Capital requirements broken down by appropriate equity groupings, consistent with the bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition or grandfathering provisions regarding regulatory capital requirements N.A.

+Table DF 17

-Table DF 17- Summary Comparison of Accounting Assets vs. Leverage Ratio Exposure Measure: 30.09.2022 (Consolidated Position)
+Summary Comparison of Accounting Assets vs. Leverage Ratio Exposure Measure: 31.03.2025 (Consolidated Position)